dereklstinson/gocudnn/README.md

-Go Bindings for cuDNN 7.4 (I added the functions up to 7.1, I need to added the newer 7.4 functions) using Cuda 10.0 \(Just some Cuda 10.0\)
+Go Bindings for cuDNN 7.4  using Cuda 10.0 \(Just some Cuda 10.0\) V0.1 is cudnn 7.1 with cuda 10.0

-This is finally working.
-I am going to start versioning this.
-I was thinking something along the lines of v0.1.7.4 to keep up with the cudnn versioning.
-When I finish adding the 7.4 functions.
-I will branch this one off.
+In a few weeks I will add the 7.5 functions, and moving to cuda 10.1, because I think they added some functions to nvjpeg and npp.
-Then I will add the 7.5 functions.
+Also 7.5 might be an api breaking update.
+I've been bashing my head with the flag issues.
+I personally hate flags.
+For each Flag I would use an empty struct to pass the flags through methods, but I think, I am going to have the flags themselves pass the different flags as methods and maybe even update themselves to create less clutter.